-This course is designed to give the student insight and experience in the application of information science to nursing practice.
+2 credit hours (30.00 contact hours) This course is designed to give the student insight and experience in the application of information science to nursing practice.
 The electronic environment is explored as a resource for the enhancement of communication, clinical decision making, professional role development, and knowledge discovery with relevance to patient care and healthcare management.
 Students will demonstrate the use of software applications to include: email, internet browser applications, literature databases, and electronic documentation systems.
 Focus will include the ethical and legal issues concerning health records, confidentiality, and release of information.
 Prereqs: None

-RN 200 Transition from Practical to Professional Nursing 6 0
+RN 200 Transition from Practical to Professional Nursing

-This course covers the transitioning role of the licensed practical nurse to the professional nurse.
+6 credit hours (150.00 contact hours) This course covers the transitioning role of the licensed practical nurse to the professional nurse.
 The content of this course builds upon the knowledge gained during previous licensed practical nursing experience and begins to build advanced level skills.
 Pharmacology, IV therapy, and adult medical surgical concepts will be addressed.
 Critical thinking, research, evidence based practice, and culturally competent care is introduced.
 The impact of spiritual and religious dimensions of care is reviewed.
 The course combines classroom study with theory, skills validation, and clinical experiences.
 Instructors will evaluate the clinical skill competency and nursing knowledge of the students.
-Preregs: None
+Prereqs: None